mr-doc/mr-doc/README.md

  - It also does not understand the JSDoc specific tags, except for `@return` since the scanner needs to know if there is a type/identifier after the tag.
  - At the moment, Tom's capabilities are limited.
 Concepts such as functions or closures as parameters are encountered in many languages today, however, Tom cannot parse a syntax such as `@param my_awesome_func: (string, number) => number`.
 In the mean time, you can define a parameter as a function like so: `@param my_awesome_func: function`.
  - Tom can scan a single star comment but will try its best to scan a double star comment.
+ - Tom can parse descriptions (with caveats) and markdown comments (using the `+--` delimiters)
+   - Descriptions are scanned from the beginning of the first character until a new line is reached.
+Thus, you may have multiple descriptions in a single comment even if your intent was to have a single description that contained more that one sentence (i.e. a paragraph).
+Of course, PR's are welcomed to fix this if it's an issue to you.

 2. **Mr. Doc is starting anew.**